naman14310/Interview_Prep/Coding Notes/Linked List/linked list.md

 <br>

 ### 4. Sort a linked list of 0s, 1s and 2s by changing links

-Hint: To avoid many null checks, we use three dummy pointers dummy0, dummy1 and dummy2 that work as dummy headers of three lists.
+Hint: Use three dummy pointers dummy0, dummy1 and dummy2 that work as dummy headers of three lists.

 ```cpp
 Node* segregate(Node *head) {